 Even if your internship doesn’t come with a TEFL course, it can still be a great way to find a job after completing your TEFL certification.
 There are plenty of placements out there for teachers who are already qualified.

-All you have to do is select your desired program, apply to it, get accepted and then pay the deposit.
-You’ll be guided through the whole process of getting abroad and before you know it you’ll be on the plane.
+All you have to do is select your desired program, apply to it, get accepted, and then pay the deposit.
+You’ll be guided through the whole process of getting abroad and will receive in-country support while you’re there.
+Before you know it you’ll be on the plane on your way to an adventure of a lifetime and an amazing teaching experience.

 The hard part of finding a TEFL job is taken care of for you.
-It’s almost like being given a new career on a plate!
+It’s almost like being given a TEFL career on a plate!

 A shortcut to a TEFL job